Floyd Mayweather vs Manny Pacquiao still divides opinion over seven years after the pair smashed the Pay Per View record.

-When Manny Pacquiao took on Floyd Mayweather in 2015 it was a fight the world had wanted for over half a decade.
+When Pacquiao took on Mayweather in 2015 it was a fight the world had wanted for over half a decade.
 Many believed the fight happened at least four years too late.

 Pacquiao was 36 at the time.
 Mayweather was 38 as fans looked forward to at least getting some version of the greatest fight of this generation.

 If you glance back now, those ages were not as old as they seem.
-Pacquiao is still a champion at 41 and Mayweather could come back and whip most people’s backsides right now at 43.
+Plotting a comeback, Pacquiao was recently 44 and Mayweather remains active in exhibitions.

 But it was the manner of the performance from Pacquiao that left everyone crying out for more.

-The fight sold 4.6 million Pay-Per-Views.
+The fight sold 4.6 million Pay-Per-Views, even more worldwide.
 Mayweather banked $300 million as Pacquiao took home at least $80 million for 36 minutes’ work.